seananderson/metafolio/inst/ms/ms.md

 Our model quantitatively confirms our intuition by demonstrating how population diversity can stabilize metapopulations under climate change.
 We show how maintaining populations with a variety of thermal-tolerances reduces risk caused by short-term environmental stochasticity and optimizes chances for long-term persistence given climate change.
-Further, without knowing how response diversity is distributed, conserving more populations reduces metapopulation risk regardless of environmental trend and response-diversity distribution.
+Further, conserving more populations reduces metapopulation risk regardless of environmental trend and knowledge of response-diversity distribution.
 Combined, these findings illustrate that focusing on well-performing stocks now at the detriment of others is at best equivalent to an efficient but risky portfolio, and at worst a poorly-performing risky portfolio.
 In this discussion, we begin by linking our model with real-world conservation issues for Pacific Northwest salmon.
 We then consider broader implications for metapopulation conservation of any species and ecological stability in general.